 The service got off to a positive start, with the chat system placing us #1 in the queue, and a friendly agent responding in around a minute.
 We posted a tricky question about connection issues, but the agent handled it well, listening to and clearly understanding what we were saying, asking sensible questions and offering quality advice.
 If you're tired of talking to outsourced VPN support teams and realizing you know way more about the technology than they do, personalVPN's professional agents should make a refreshing change.

 PersonalVPN isn't the cheapest or most feature-packed of VPNs, but the provider is trustworthy, speeds are great, and support is - for once - well up to the standard you'd expect for a professional security and privacy service.
-Si while a decent choice, it falls some way short of the experience offered by the likes of ExpressVPN.

 - We've also highlighted the best VPN